 - Avoid dehydration by drinking enough water during the flight.

 When in another country

 - If you have a driving license in Australia and wish to drive in another country, check their guidelines on driving and epilepsy as these vary from country to country.
 Having a licence does not automatically mean you can drive in another country.

 - Check that drinking water is safe, even brushing your teeth in contaminated water can cause gastric upset.
 Vomiting & diarrhoea will lessen the effect of your medication which can cause seizures.

 Have a safe trip and enjoy your travels!

 EAA Videos – Assoc Prof Cecilie Lander – Travel

-Smart Traveller is a useful resource when planning
+Smart Traveller is a useful planning resource

 The Travel Doctor for information on vaccinations and travelling with medications

 For further information, phone the Health Insurance Commission’s Drugs Diversion Enquiry line